Look Back in Anger (Faber Modern Classics Edition)

-Look Back In Anger by John Osborne changed the course of English theatre in 1956 and expresses the mood of post-war Britain with originality, clarity and surrealist humour.
+Look Back In Anger by John Osborne changed the course of English theatre in 1956, here issued into the launch list of Faber Modern Classics.

 Look Back in Anger transformed the face of British theatre; legend has it that audiences gasped at the sight of an ironing board on a London stage.
 John Osborne’s play launched the ‘angry young men’ movement, writers from working or middle class background who had become disillusioned with British society, were sick of contemporary theatre’s escapism, and wanted their work to reflect life as they knew it.